jgrapht/jgrapht-capi/README.md

 cmake ..
 make
 ```
+## Installation

-After a successful build, you should see the following files:
+Use `make install` to install the library.
+After a successful installation, you should see the following files:

 ```
 jgrapht_capi.h
+jgrapht_capi_types.h
 jgrapht_capi_dynamic.h
 graal_isolate.h
 graal_isolate_dynamic.h
 ```

 and the shared library `libjgrapht_capi.so`.

-## Installation

-Use `make install` to install the library.

 ## Requirements